Mickman Speaks on Self-Improvement, Human Connection, & The Audiovisual Experience [Exclusive Interview] - River Beats Dance

 OE: Would love to ask about your process for creating a track from conception to final production.

-CI: There’s definitely no one way approach [music production].
+CI: There’s definitely no one way to approach [music production].
 When the spark strikes, you could be anywhere on that spectrum and whatever it is that clicks in your mind is going to be your launch point, whether it be a hook, a bassline, a drum pattern, or even a noise that you made.
+There’s definitely no one way to approach it and I would assume that I probably speak for a lot of artists in that sense.
+When it happens, it happens.
+And when it’s good, it’s good.

-CI: I’ve thought about this more so recently, just with life circumstances and sitting down at the end of the day thinking to myself, ‘what the f*** am I doing?’
+CI: I’ve thought about [my path] more so recently, just with life circumstances and sitting down at the end of the day thinking to myself, ‘what the f*** am I doing?’
 Wherever the compass goes, wherever the compass points, wherever the trail leads, I think it’s just a matter of doing this for the rest of my life.
 And all of my main goals and aspirations as a producer have all been creative.

 There hasn’t been a certain venue that I’m like, “oh, I got to play this, or I got to get on this festival.”
 All of the goals that I’ve had is: if I can be as good as I could possibly be and continuously push myself to just get better at my craft and keep opening this never ending revolving door, that’s really the main thing that I’m chasing.